iVis-at-Bilkent/chise.js/README.md

 `chise.createTemplateReaction(templateType, macromoleculeList, complexName, processPosition, tilingPaddingVertical, tilingPaddingHorizontal, edgeLength)`
 Creates a template reaction with given parameters.
 Requires cose-bilkent layout to tile the free macromolecules included in the complex.
 Considers undoable option.
 Parameters are explained below.<br>
-templateType: The type of the template reaction.
+`templateType`: The type of the template reaction.
 It may be 'association' or 'dissociation' for now.<br>
-macromoleculeList: The list of the names of macromolecules which will involve in the reaction.<br>
+`macromoleculeList`: The list of the names of macromolecules which will involve in the reaction.<br>
-complexName: The name of the complex in the reaction.<br>
+`complexName`: The name of the complex in the reaction.<br>
-processPosition: The modal position of the process in the reaction.
+`processPosition`: The modal position of the process in the reaction.
 The default value is the center of the canvas.<br>
-tilingPaddingVertical: This option will be passed to the cose-bilkent layout with the same name.
+`tilingPaddingVertical`: This option will be passed to the cose-bilkent layout with the same name.
 The default value is 15.<br>
-tilingPaddingHorizontal: This option will be passed to the cose-bilkent layout with the same name.
+`tilingPaddingHorizontal`: This option will be passed to the cose-bilkent layout with the same name.
 The default value is 15.<br>
-edgeLength: The distance between the process and the macromolecules at the both sides.<br>
+`edgeLength`: The distance between the process and the macromolecules at the both sides.<br>

-`chise.resizeNodes(nodes, newParent, posDiffX, posDiffY)` Resize given nodes if useAspectRatio is truthy one of width or height should not be set.
+`chise.resizeNodes(nodes, newParent, posDiffX, posDiffY)` Resize given nodes if `useAspectRatio` is truthy one of width or height should not be set.
 Considers undoable option.

 `chise.changeNodeLabel(nodes, label)`
 Changes the label of the given nodes to the given label.
 Considers undoable option.

 `chise.changeFontProperties(nodes, data)`
 Change font properties for given nodes use the given font data.
 Considers undoable option.
-Note that if data.labelsize is set it is associated with data field of nodes and all the other properties inside data parameter are associated with css field of nodes.
-If 'options.adjustNodeLabelFontSizeAutomatically' is false or returns false the font-size of nodes are set by data.labelsize.
+Note that if `data.labelsize` is set it is associated with data field of nodes and all the other properties inside data parameter are associated with css field of nodes.
+If `options.adjustNodeLabelFontSizeAutomatically` is false or returns false the font-size of nodes are set by `data.labelsize`.

 `chise.changeStateOrInfoBox(nodes, index, value, type)` Change state value or unit of information box of given nodes with given index.
-Considers undoable option.
+Considers undoable option.<br>
-Type parameter indicates whether to change value or variable, it is valid if the box at the given index is a state variable.
+`type` indicates whether to change value or variable, it is valid if the box at the given index is a state variable.<br>
-Value parameter is the new value to set.
+`value` parameter is the new value to set.<br>
-This method returns the old value of the changed data (We assume that the old value of the changed data was the same for all nodes).
+It returns the old value of the changed data (we assume that the old value of the changed data was the same for all nodes).

 `chise.addStateOrInfoBox(nodes, obj)`
-Add a new state or info box to given nodes.
-The box is represented by the parameter obj.
+Add a new state or info box to given `nodes`.
+The box is represented by the parameter `obj`.
 Considers undoable option.

 `chise.removeStateOrInfoBox(nodes, index)`
-Remove the state or info boxes of the given nodes at given index.
+Remove the state or info boxes of the given `nodes` at given `index`.
 Considers undoable option.

 `chise.setMultimerStatus(nodes, status)`
-Set multimer status of the given nodes to the given status.
+Set multimer status of the given `nodes` to the given `status`.
 Considers undoable option.

 `chise.setCloneMarkerStatus(nodes, status)`
-Set clone marker status of given nodes to the given status.
+Set clone marker status of given `nodes` to the given `status`.
 Considers undoable option.

 `chise.changeCss(eles, name, value)`
-Change style/css of given eles by setting getting property name to the given value.
+Change style/css of given `eles` by setting getting property `name` to the given `value`.
 Considers undoable option.

 `chise.changeData(eles, name, value)`
-Change data of given eles by setting getting property name to the given value.
+Change data of given `eles` by setting getting property `name` to the given `value`.
 Considers undoable option.

 `chise.showAndPerformLayout(eles, layoutparam)`
-Unhide given eles and perform given layout afterward.
-Layout parameter may be layout options or a function to call.
+Unhide given `eles` and perform given layout afterward. `layoutparam` parameter may be layout options or a function to call.
-Requires viewUtilities extension and considers undoable option.
+Requires `viewUtilities` extension and considers undoable option.

 `chise.elementUtilities`
 General and sbgn specific utilities for cytoscape elements.
-Extends sbgnviz.elementUtilities, you can find the ChiSE extensions for sbgnviz.elementUtilities below.
+Extends `sbgnviz.elementUtilities`, you can find the ChiSE extensions for `sbgnviz.elementUtilities` below.

  * `defaultProperties` Access the default properties for elements by their classes using this map.
 These properties are considered in addNode() and addEdge().
  * `addNode(x, y, sbgnclass, id, parent, visibility)` Similar to `chise.addNode()` but do not considers undoable option.